sergeiown/array_methods/README.md

 # Array methods

-## This project presents the implementation of some array methods:
+## This project presents custom implementation of some array methods:

-1.  **.every**
-    .every() is an array method that performs the specified function for each element of the array and returns true only if function returns true for all elements.
+1.  **every()** is an array method that performs the specified function for each element of the array and returns true only if function returns true for all elements.
 If the function returns false for one or more elements, the every method will return false.

     The syntax of the .every() method is:

     array.every(function(currentValue, index, arr), thisValue)
     currentValue - the current element of the array. index - index of the current element in the array.